MeghalayaDev/Raplang/README.md

 Simple, Changable, informative and easy to work with webapp.

-A community website for the general people wiht updates, started on 25th March 2020.
+A community website for the general people with updates in the locality, area and city of Shillong in the state of Meghalaya it was started on 25th March 2020.

 ## Based on